kstenschke/doShell/README.md

 Script example for embedding node.js modules within doShell:
   ``examples/17_export_website_to_markdown.do.sh``

-Prior to using node modules from within doShell, ensure you must of course install the used dependencies, e.g. when using [turndown](https://github.com/domchristie/turndown) as in ``examples/17_export_website_to_markdown.do.sh``:
+Prior to using node modules from within doShell, install the used dependencies, e.g. when using [turndown](https://github.com/domchristie/turndown) as in ``examples/17_export_website_to_markdown.do.sh``: